cwaggles/TOOL1_FINAL_PROJECT/README.md

 ## Setup
-Jupyter notebook contains required Python environment and libraries so there is not setup or installation needeed.
+Jupyter notebook contains required Python libraries.
+To setup and run, open the binder link and click on the file in the left column titled, "Data Science Tools 1 - Final Project."
+Once open, install the required packages by running the first code block and then run each code block invidually or find the "⏵⏵" symbol next to the download button at the top of the page.
+This will run the entire file.

 ## Binder Link
 https://mybinder.org/v2/gh/cwaggles/TOOL1_FINAL_PROJECT/HEAD